How Many Votes is a Lie Worth? Measuring Strategyproofness through Resource Augmentation: Introduction

-Separately, a substantial body of work studies the \emph{frequency} with which manipulations can occur.
-To test different rules under this degree of manipulability (also called the Nitzan-Kelly index due to \citet{nitzan1985vulnerability} and \citet{kelly1993almost}), one can study the fraction of elections in which the rule can be manipulated by using empirical data~\citep{durand2015towards,durand2023coalitional}, fixed distributions of preferences~\citep{aleskerov2019bounds,durand2025instant}, analytical approaches~\citep{friedgut2008elections,favardin2002borda}, or exhaustive search over small instances~\citep{aleskerov1999degree,aleskerov2012manipulability}.
-Along with the frequency of manipulations, some of this work measures the expected values of metrics such as the minimum coalition size necessary for manipulation~\citep{pritchard2007exact,chamberlin1985investigation} or the (ordinal) improvement of the outcome in the preferences of the manipulator~\citep{smith1999manipulability,aleskerov1999degree}.
-In this paper, we do not make any assumptions on how voters are distributed and instead focus on how far ahead of a truthful vote a manipulation can get (in terms of copies needed) in the worst case.
+\paragraph{Manipulation Frequency} Separately, a substantial body of work studies the \emph{frequency} with which manipulations can occur.
+To test different rules under this degree of manipulability (also called the Nitzan-Kelly index due to \citep{nitzan1985vulnerability,kelly1993almost}), one can study the fraction of elections in which the rule can be manipulated by using empirical data~\citep{durand2015towards,durand2023coalitional}, fixed distributions of preferences~\citep{aleskerov2019bounds,durand2025instant}, analytical approaches~\citep{friedgut2008elections,favardin2002borda}, or exhaustive enumeration over small instances~\citep{aleskerov1999degree,aleskerov2012manipulability}. \citet{mossel2015quantitative} prove a quantitative version of the Gibbard-Satterthwaite theorem lower bounding the probability of manipulations under the impartial culture distribution (all preferences are equally likely).
+Along with the frequency of manipulations, some of this work measures the expected values of metrics such as the minimum coalition size necessary for manipulation~\citep{pritchard2007exact,chamberlin1985investigation} or the (ordinal) improvement of the outcome in the preferences of the manipulator~\citep{smith1999manipulability,aleskerov1999degree} (see the discussion on gains above).
+Measuring frequencies, however, inevitably requires an assumption over how the voters' preferences are distributed.
+In many cases, the assumed distribution is far from realistic, such as impartial culture or its variations.
+Manipulation potential, on the other hand, is \emph{prior-free}, a property that lies at the heart of the resource augmentation approach (and of the distortion literature discussed above).
+As such, our results bound the advantage of a manipulator in \emph{any} profile, which can be critical for information-scarce settings.
+We discuss how manipulation potential can be combined with existing metrics in \Cref{sec:future}(f).